cuiyongbo/hello-world/my_wiki/languages/english_notes_3.rst

 | Phrase: up to par [差不多？]
 | Definition: at an expected or usual level or quality.
 | Phrase: above (or below or under) par
-| Definitin: better (or worse) than is usual or expected.
+| Definitin: better (or worse) than what is usual or expected.
 | Usage: poor nutrition can leave you feeling below par.
 |
 | empty-handed [一无所获]